-We will cover the reasonable cost of replacing locks and keys (including electronic access cards and transponders, remote door openers, or any other equivalent device) for your house if:
+We will cover the reasonable cost of replacing locks and keys (including electronic access cards and transponders, remote door openers, or any other equivalent device) for your house at the property's address if:

-- 1. they have been lost or damaged, or - 2. you have good reason to believe they have been stolen or duplicated without your consent during the term
+- 1. they have been lost or damaged, or - 2. you have good reason to believe they have been stolen or duplicated without your consent during the term, and - 3. there is no other insurance policy that covers these costs.